aLucaz/tdd-by-example-in-java/README.md

 # TDD By Example
-published in 2002 by Kent Beck, this repository is an implementation of this book step by step using Java 11.
+published in 2002 by Kent Beck, this repository is an implementation of some chapters of this book step by step using Java 11.
 Each branch in this repository represents one chapter in the book, the master branch contains the final result of this implementation.
 The goal with this repo is to practice good habits on programming with